Valpassos212/Sentiment_inflation_report/README.md

 # Sentiment_inflation_report
-This code is used to produce simple word frequency and sentiment plots of Central Bank of Brazil quarterly inflation report.
+This code is produces simple word frequency and sentiment plots taking the inflation report published by the Central Bank of Brazil  on a quarterly basis.
-I used the English version of the reports and you will see that this was not published for sometime in the recente past, therefore, the sentiment series stop from 2011-09 to  2016-06.
+I used the English version of the reports.
+You will see that this version was not published for sometime in the recent past, therefore, the sentiment serie jumps from 2011-06 to  2016-09.